This feature is only available when using the following worker node types:

 docker

-Sleep mode with deployment resource.
+Configure sleep mode with a deployment resource

 sleepMode: